Benefits and support

-All children in reception, year 1 and year 2 get free school meals regardless of your income.
-Get in touch with your school if you haven’t had a letter about this.
+All children in Reception, year 1 and year 2 get free school meals regardless of your income.
+Your school will write to you about this.

-Junior and senior school – Year 3 to year 11
+Children in junior and senior school – year 3 to year 11

 Your child could be eligible for free school meals if you or your partner receive a qualifying benefit.

-If you or your partner receive any of the following benefits you can apply for free school meals.
+If you or your partner receive any of the following benefits you can apply.

 - Universal Credit - your household earned annual income must be less than £7,400 after tax and not including any benefits